 Our PCs are also designed to support students who may have difficulties with reading and writing, featuring specialised software with zooming/magnification and screen reading capabilities, which may also be customised for individual student needs.

 The IT Suite offers extended opening hours and is supported by a specialist Open Access Assistant during term time.
 In addition to the open access PCs within the IT Suite, there are 12 networked student PCs available within Seacole library.

 With an authoritative range of teaching experience in secondary, further and higher education settings, your Birmingham City University Art and Design PGCE tutors offer exceptional education and training.
 Their shared ethos of the highest standards in Art and Design education is evident in all they do as they encourage trainee art teachers to develop their own practice, pedagogy and values.
 Other colleagues, both school based and university based, make significant contributions to the programme.

 Dr. Victoria Kinsella has researched widely in the field of the arts education and creativity, in particular music and visual arts.
 She has worked on a number of creative arts research projects in various contexts including schools, prisons, galleries, arts centres and with educational agencies.
-Victoria is recognised for her work on Creativity and has presented her work internationally.
-She is currently BERA creativities co-convenor, a strategic board member for arts connect and a fellow of the Higher Education Academy.
+Victoria is recognised for her work on creativity and has presented her work internationally.
+She is currently BERA creativities co-convenor, a strategic board member for arts connect and a senior fellow of the Higher Education Academy.